What I've always loved most is helping others define their careers.

 Strengths Finder: Futuristic, Strategic, Relator, Intellection, Maximizer

-	I'm a sports fanatic and hope to one day work with athletes transitioning from amateur to pro.
+I'm a sports fanatic and will one day work with athletes transitioning from amateur to pro and post-pro.

 Interested in hearing more about my twisty-turny career journey?

 I share all the stories with Scott Barlow at Happen To Your Career--from my accidental start in management consulting to my eventual burnout and recovery.

 Now I'm a happy, healthy coach, writer, and business owner.
 But it certainly didn't start out that way...